muratk5n/thirdwave/en/README.md

 Prev talk on Australia becoming a Republic is now AWOL.
 Did it ever makes sense strategically?
-They need a relationship with a naval power cementing their connection to the outer alliance by still being in CWealth would be helpful there..
+They need a relationship with a naval power cementing their connection to the outer alliance still being in CWealth would be helpful there..
 If the mainstream could not say a word edgewise on Assange, why would bother with change into a Republic?